Follow Us

 May 7, 2024 - Dr. Jacqueline Cordova-Arrington, flutist and faculty at the University of Oregon, will workshop how to create a relaxed and rich tone freeing the flutist to better manage dynamics and tone colors.

 June 4, 2024 - “More Flute Literature to Know About!
-Intermediate Flute Literature from BIPOC Composers."
-Guest artist Dr. Nadine Luke will present on intermediate-level flute literature from BIPOC composers.
-She will point to a full, curated list as well as highlight some composers and pieces.
+Diversifying the Intermediate Flute Repertoire”.
+Guest artist Dr. Nadine Luke will present on intermediate-level flute literature from BIPOC and female composers.
+Her presentation will highlight some underrepresented works for intermediate/early-advanced flutists and provide links to resources and curated lists of quality repertoire for flutists and teachers to explore.
 Dr. Luke is a full-time faculty member in the Brigham Young University–Idaho Department of Music where she instructs the flute studio and courses in music history and chamber music.

 Fred Meyer Community Rewards